JesiahChow/Assignment2/README.md

 - When user click the wrong or correct answer, an audio will sound which indicate whether you selected the correct or wrong answer.
 - The user should be able to see themselves and others in the leaderboards.

-8. Github link : https://jesiahchow.github.io/Assignment2/ (when i pressed this github link it does not play the audio at the start page but if you view deployment it plays the background audio.)
+8. Github link : https://jesiahchow.github.io/Assignment2/ (when i pressed this github link it does not play the audio at the start page but if you view deployment from github it plays the background audio.)

 9. Bugs: